FASTRAD® Modules, discover all the functionalities:

 - Mass calculation

-- Material tool (visualization, replacement, list cleaner)
+- Material management tool (display, replacement, list cleaner)

 - Detector handling tools

-- Keyword search engine
+- Advanced search tool

 - Measuring tool

-- Clipping plan
+- Clipping plane

 Dose calculation by sector analysis on any Fastrad model containing simple shapes or tessellated volumes (coming from STEP or IGES format files).